MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

-Since this use of native Julia functions as combinators is common enough, Julia's *broadcast* syntax (using a period) is overloaded to make translation easy.
-Any scalar function, such as `double`, can be used as a combinator as follows:
+Since this use of native Julia functions as combinators is common enough, Julia's *broadcast* syntax (using a period) is overloaded to make translation convenient.
+Any native Julia function, such as `double`, can be used as a combinator as follows:

     run(Lift(1:3) >> double.(It))
     #=>